-Manuscript received 17 November 2021; accepted 6 February 2022.
-Date of publication 25 February 2022; date of current version 19 September 2022.
-This work was supported in part by the Natural Sciences and Engineering Research Council of Canada, in part by the Innovation for Defence Excellence and Security (IDEaS) Program of the Canadian Department of National Defence under Grant CFPMN2-037, and in part by Fonds de Recherche du Quebec-Nature et technologies (FRQNT).
-Recommended by Associate Editor Yongqiang Wang.
-(Corresponding author: Abhinav Dahiya.)
+This research is supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) and in part by the Innovation for Defence Excellence and Security (IDEaS) Program of the Canadian Department of National Defence through grant CFPMN2-037, and Fonds de Recherche du Quebec-Nature et technologies (FRQNT).

-Abhinav Dahiya and Stephen L. Smith are with the Department of Electrical and Computer Engineering, University of Waterloo, Waterloo, ON N2L3G1, Canada (e-mail: abhinav.dahiya@uwaterloo.ca; stephen.smith@uwaterloo.ca).
+Abhinav Dahiya and Stephen L. Smith are with Department of Electrical and Computer Engineering, University of Waterloo, Waterloo (abhinav.dahiya@uwaterloo.ca, stephen.smith@uwaterloo.ca)

-Nima Akbarzadeh and Aditya Mahajan are with the Department of Electrical and Computer Engineering, McGill University, Montreal, QC H3A 0E9, Canada (e-mail: nima.akbarzadeh @mail.mcgill.ca; aditya.mahajan@mcgill.ca).
+Nima Akbarzadeh and Aditya Mahajan are with Department of Electrical and Computer Engineering, McGill University, Montreal. (nima.akbarzadeh@mail.mcgill.ca, aditya.mahajan@mcgill.ca)